 - Non-Alcoholic Mouth Rinse: I frequently recommend a mouth rinse such as Biotene® when an older patient complains of dry mouth.
 They are as effective at killing “bad” bacteria as alcohol-based mouthwashes but are much gentler to gums and mouth tissue.
 And they don’t make your dry mouth even drier.

-You have plenty of things to worry about as you get older, and bad breath doesn’t have to be one of them.
-Now that you understand why bad breath increases with age, you can take steps to avoid or eliminate it.
+There are enough things to worry about as you get older – bad breath doesn’t have to be one of them!
+Now that you understand why bad breath increases with age and how to prevent it, there’s one less thing to worry about.